Nature + friends = FUN!

 UrbanTrekkers began as a part of UrbanPromise in Camden (our Mothership), and was developed as a way to teach urban students who struggled in a classroom setting.
 It was designed as an experiential outdoor program to complement the academic experiences of our UrbanPromise teenagers through hands-on learning and mentoring where the world is the classroom.

-Travel to places beyond students’ everyday lives and a focus on cross-cultural experiences, historical perspectives, environmental awareness, and community service, students are motivated to learn from their UrbanTrekker journeys and carry that motivation into their studies.
-“Travel to other places” can be as simple as a bike trip over the bridge from Trenton to Morrisville NJ where students learn about the river, the canal, Robert Morris (he bankrolled the American Revolution) and William Trent (founder of Trenton) and more.
+Through travel to places beyond students’ everyday lives and a focus on cross-cultural experiences, historical perspectives, environmental awareness, and community service, students are motivated to learn from their UrbanTrekker journeys and carry that motivation into their studies.
+“Travel to other places” can be as simple as a bike trip over the bridge from Trenton to Morrisville, PA where students learn about the river, the canal, Robert Morris (he bankrolled the American Revolution) and William Trent (founder of Trenton) and more.

 We are excited to reignite this program and look forward to hearing about the amazing experiences our youth have as part of UPTrenton Trekkers.
 We hope we can offer the kids plenty of outdoor time to experience the amazing gifts of nature.